 As Fern learns the nomadic life, she encounters figures like Linda May, the chief character in Bruder’s book.
 Linda May teaches Fern the tricks of the nomadic lifestyle and helps her secure seasonal work.
 Other nomads appear fleetingly, including figures from Bruder’s book like Bob Wells, who promotes the movement for #vanlife through his YouTube channel and annual two-week rally, the Rubber Tramp Rendezvous.
-Scenes at this camp are cinema verité, pure and simple.
+Scenes at this camp—actually a meticulous re-creation of the event populated through a call for nomads—are cinema verité, pure and simple.
 McDormand roams the campsite by twilight as the camera observes the magnitude of the transient community.
 The wireless microphone captures the ambient sounds of Americans forging their destinies anew.
 In locations like the camp or Fern’s workplaces, Nomadland draws upon Zhao’s adaptable style, incorporating figures encountered in such sites and constructing scenes around their life experiences.

 Fern ostensibly replaces Bruder, a prominent figure in her own book who lived the nomadic life just as Zhao did while making Nomadland.
 In addition to substituting for Bruder, McDormand plays a role comparable to a celebrity host in a documentary, staging conversations with people for the camera.
 Think Leonardo DiCaprio in Before the Flood, but with better research and preparation.